Yankees CF Hicks on 10-day injured list with flexor strain

 New York also is missing All-Star catcher Gary Sánchez (left groin strain), outfielder Giancarlo Stanton (sprained right knee) and pitchers Luis Severino (lat muscle), Dellin Betances (lat muscle) and CC Sabathia (right knee inflammation).

-Sánchez is likely to begin a minor league rehab assignment this week and could rejoin the Yankees next weekend.
+Sánchez likely will begin a minor league rehab assignment this week and is expected to rejoin the Yankees at some point next weekend in Toronto.

 Despite all the injuries, New York began the day with the American League’s best record at 71-39 and an eight-game advantage in the AL East over Tampa Bay.